 The Editor’s Choice article for January 2015 (issue 28/1) is “The Sum of All FEARS Investor Sentiment and Asset Prices” by Zhi Da, Joseph Engelberg, and Pengjie Gao.
 You can read the article free online here.

 If you requested dual submission with RFS for your submission to the 2014 Miami Behavioral Finance Conference, you should have received a decision email on November 11.
 If you have not received your decision email, please contact Jaclyn Einstein.

 We’re looking to hire an experienced LaTeX programmer to help with our style files.
 If you are interested or know someone who is, please have them contact Jaclyn Einstein.

 There is only one week left to submit your paper to Cavalcade 2015!
 The deadline for submissions is midnight PST December 8, 2014.
 To submit, visit Cavalcade 2015.

-[This is the second of a new series of editorials by Executive Editor Andrew Karolyi at the Review of Financial Studies featuring forthcoming or recent papers at the journal.
-This editorial features “Tail Risk and Asset Prices,” by Chicago-Booth’s Bryan Kelly and Michigan State University’s Hao Jiang, lead article in Issue 27 (10).
+[This is another of a series of editorials by Executive Editor Andrew Karolyi at the Review of Financial Studies featuring forthcoming or recent papers at the journal.
+This editorial features “No News is News: Do Markets Underreact to Nothing?” by the University of Chicago Booth’s Stefano Giglio and Kelly Shue, lead article in Issue 27 (12) for December 2014.
 It was selected as an Editor’s Choice article on the Oxford University Press web site for RFS.]